platformsh/platformsh-docs/src/tutorials/dropbox.md

 ## Caveat

 The configuration that was stored in the `~/.dropbox` directory will be available in any child environments that are created out of whichever one you set all this up in.
-They can also be sync'd to any child environments you've already created and will function as intended.
+They can also be sync'd to any child environments you've already created and will function as intended.  **Note: The Dropbox directory will be automatically synced between your various environments, ie what you upload to dev will also appear in Master and vice versa.
+This counter to how mounted directories typically work, where each environment is totally isolated from the others.**

 If you're doing this in a child branch (anything other than `master`), you'll likely need to comment out the `web.commands.start` portion and run `~/.dropbox-dist/dropboxd` from inside the parent container to login to Dropbox there after you've merged the child branch.
 Then you can uncomment the `web.commands.start` portion and everything should work as intended.